doowb/using-groups/README.md

 This should build to the `_gh_pages` directory with page content files going to the root and post content files going to the blog folder in sub-directories based on the date in their filename.

 There are also `tags` and `categories` directories built out based on the front-matter found in the posts.

+## Other

+The blog posts found in this repository were converted from [the bootstrap blog](https://github.com/twbs/bootstrap-blog/tree/gh-pages/_posts).
+Front-matter was modified for example purposes.

+The layout structure and css assets have been modified from [the bootstrap blog example](https://github.com/twbs/bootstrap/tree/master/docs/examples/blog).